mozilla-services/google-cloud-rust/googleapis-raw/README.md

 * Run `gcloud info` to see the SDK configuration.
 * Run `echo $GOOGLE_APPLICATION_CREDENTIALS` to verify that the credentials have been set up.
+* Run `gcloud auth login` to login into Google Cloud

 ## Generating Rust bindings from `.proto` files